Dr. Lesli Preuss' Ranch Animals Help Asperger's, ADHD & Gifted Kids

 I see you also use your animals for the your summer camps too.

 "Yes, and in fact, this will be the first year that it’s here in Los Angeles on the ranch.
 The kids will all be working with animals.
-This year it’s going to be from June 30 through July 4."Boots
+This year it’s going to be from June 30 through July 4."Jordan

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.